braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/viewing_and_understanding_segment_data.md

 ## Messaging use and historical membership

 If you scroll down the page, you will see segment data on Messaging Use and Historical Membership.
 Under the **Messaging Use** section, see which campaigns have targeted this segment.
 Under **Historical Membership**, you see how the size of this segment changed over time.
 Use the dropdown to filter segment membership by date range.
+The way Braze calculates historical segment membership is by taking an estimate (similar to how Segment size is an estimate before you click “calculate exact statistics”).
+Braze gets the estimated count by querying for users in a random bucket range.
+This means that one day the historical segment size could be based on users with a random bucket number of 111 - 120, and on another day it could be users from 8,452 - 8,455.
+Therefore, it is possible that there may be less users in the segment that land within the randomly selected bucket ranges and hence why the Graph might show slight fluctuations each date.

 ![Under Messaging Use, view the campaigns that your segment is being used in.][4]
 ![Use the Historical Membership dropdown to filter segment membership by date range.][10]